gyrogovernance/science/docs/Findings/Analysis_Balance_Index.md

 This exponent is EW-specific, not universal, and represents a signal-level pattern rather than an exact identity.

+This conjugacy relation provides the natural scale separation that resolves the cosmological constant problem: UV physics (Planck scale) and IR physics (Hubble scale) are connected through geometric necessity rather than independent energy scales that must be fine-tuned against each other.

 ### 7.3 Summary: Identities vs Signals

 The Balance Index analysis distinguishes rigorously between exact geometric necessities and emergent patterns: